sbt/sbt.github.com/1.0/docs/Combined+Pages+Pdf.md

 The [OSSRH Guide][sonatype-ossrhguide] walks you through the required process of setting up the account with Sonatype.
-It’s as simple as [creating a Sonatype's JIRA account][sonatype-signup] and afterwards creating a [New Project ticket][sonatype-new-project].
-When creating the account try to use the same domain in your email address as the project is hosted on.
-I guess it makes it easier to validate the relationship with the groupId requested in the ticket, but is not the only method used to confirm the ownership.
+It’s as simple as [creating a Sonatype's JIRA account][sonatype-signup] and then a [New Project ticket][sonatype-new-project].
+When creating the account, try to use the same domain in your email address that the project is hosted on.
+It makes it easier for Sonatype to validate the relationship with the groupId requested in the ticket, but it is not the only method used to confirm the ownership.

-Creation of the New Project ticket is as simple as:
+Creation of the *New Project ticket* is as simple as:

 * providing the name of the library in the ticket’s subject,
-* naming the groupId you want to use for distributing the library (make sure it is matching the root package of your code).
-Sonatype provides you with additional hints on choosing the right groupId for publishing your library in [Choosing your coordinates guide][sonatype-coordinates].
+* naming the groupId for distributing the library (make sure it matches the root package of your code).
+Sonatype provides additional hints on choosing the right groupId for publishing your library in [Choosing your coordinates guide][sonatype-coordinates].
 * providing the SCM and Project URLs to the source code and homepage of the library.

-*Note:* After creating you Sonatype account (on their JIRA) you can login using the same credentials to the [Nexus Repository Manager][sonatype-nexus] which is not required to be used in this guide, but can be used later to check on the published artifacts.
+After creating your Sonatype account on JIRA, you can log in to the [Nexus Repository Manager][sonatype-nexus] using the same credentials, although this is not required in the guide, it can be helpful later to check on published artifacts.

-Notice that Sonatype advises that responding to the New Project ticket might take up to two business days, but in my case it was few minutes.
+> *Note:* Sonatype advises that responding to a **New Project ticket** might take up to two business days, but in my case it was a few minutes.

 ### SBT setup

-To address [Sonatype's requirements for publishing to the central repository] [sonatype-requirements] and to simplify the publishing process I recommend you to use community plugins [sbt-pgp for signing the files with GPG/PGP][sbt-pgp] and [sbt-sonatype for publishing to Sonatype repository][sbt-sonatype].
+To address Sonatype's [requirements] [sonatype-requirements] for publishing to the central repository and to simplify the publishing process, you can use two community plugins.
+The [sbt-pgp plugin][sbt-pgp] can sign the files with GPG/PGP and [sbt-sonatype][sbt-sonatype] can publish to a Sonatype repository.

 #### First - PGP Signatures

-Having the PGP key that you want to use, you need to sign the artifacts published to the Sonatype repository with the [sbt-pgp plugin][sbt-pgp].
+With the PGP key you want to use, you can sign the artifacts you want to publish to the Sonatype repository with the [sbt-pgp plugin][sbt-pgp].
 Follow the instructions for the plugin and you'll have PGP signed artifacts in no time.